Zendro-dev/Zendro-dev.github.io/setup_root.md

 ### Step 5: Generate code and migrations

 After setting up your data models use the next command to generate the model-specific code and fill your Zendro skeleton project with life.

+Inside the new project execute:

 ```
 $ zendro generate -m